 Tiger teams on the prowl

-My organization along with the resilience team and other cross-functional peers held global daily calls.
+The supply chain organization held global daily calls along with the resilience team and other cross-functional peers.
 Our first priority was to understand all the parts originating from China, and freeze the current order status, ensuring no open orders were pushed or cancelled.
 To gain visibility into the actual supply and demand, we then reconfirmed forecasts with customers and orders with suppliers to verify that what was on order was still required by customers and produced by suppliers.
 Everyone pitched in and the information became visible and actionable via Flex Pulse real-time dashboards.

 Overcoming challenges through agility and strong relationships